What you need to know about NFC passes in Apple and Google Wallet

 Provide clear instructions and documentation for end users on how to add and use the pass. - Train Internal Staff

 Ensure customer-facing teams (e.g., support, sales, in-store) are trained to assist users.
+Include training on troubleshooting and best practices for using NFC passes.

 Apple VAS Passes: Guidelines and Best Practices